CLICK TO SEE BLOGS FROM OTHER YEARS

 2020-07-10 ...
 To the LOOMS!

 Mike Hillebrand, the founder and owner of Material Technology and Logistics, confirmed that he expects the yarn for our FullWeight Lynx Pattern Fabric to be delivered to his plant on Monday the 13th.
 Mike also wrote that he'll begin weaving immediately.
 SUPER NEWS!
-We will be adding a page to this website about MTL's tremendous support of WeatherWool.
 After our Fabric is woven, it is still necessary for American Woolen Company to FINISH the Fabric ... some of the most critical steps happen after weaving.
 Prior to finishing, the Fabric is stiff and greasy.
 The finishing process make an tremendous difference..

 2020-07-09 ...
 New Pages on Website

 Jones Ranch ... this year we purchased wool from New Mexico's Jones Ranch, where the Jones Family has been developing their own strain of Rambouillet Merino Sheep for over 100 years.

 Partner Relations ...
 We work with a lot of Vendors, and because they provide us with indispensable goods and services, and because they dedicated to helping us reach our goals, we call them Partners.
 It's interesting to reflect that no single person has more than just a small fraction of the collective knowledge necessary to make WeatherWool.
 TEAMWORK!
 [This entry edited on 23 February 2021, when I changed the former Vendor Page to the current Partner Page.]

 2020-07-08 ...
 Production Update